UNDERSTANDING THE WTO: THE AGREEMENTS

 > The WTO in Brief

-Services represent the fastest growing sector of the global economy and account for two thirds of global output, one third of global employment and nearly 20% of global trade.
+Services represent the fastest growing sector of the global economy and account for over two thirds of global output and nearly 20 per cent of global trade.
+In value-added terms, services account for approximately 50 per cent of world trade.

-When the idea of bringing rules on services into the multilateral trading system was floated in the early to mid 1980s, a number of countries were sceptical and even opposed.
-They believed such an agreement could undermine governments’ ability to pursue national policy objectives and constrain their regulatory powers.
+When the idea of bringing rules on services into the multilateral trading system was floated in the early to mid-1980s, a number of countries were sceptical.
 The agreement that was developed, however, allows a high degree of flexibility, both within the framework of rules and also in terms of the market access commitments.

 back to top

-The General Agreement on Trade in Services has three elements: the main text containing general obligations and disciplines; annexes dealing with rules for specific sectors; and individual countries’ specific commitments to provide access to their markets, including indications of where countries are temporarily not applying the “most-favoured-nation” principle of non-discrimination.
+The General Agreement on Trade in Services (GATS) has three elements: the main text containing general obligations and disciplines; annexes containing provisions on specific sectors; and individual members' specific commitments to provide guarantees of access to their markets and non-discriminatory treatment

 back to top